MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 **Applies to:**

-- Windows 10
+- Windows 10, Windows Insider Program
-- Windows 10 Mobile
+- Windows 10 Mobile, Windows Insider Program

 Microsoft Edge works with Group Policy and Microsoft Intune to help you manage your organization's computer settings.
 Group Policy objects (GPO's) can include registry-based Administrative Template policy settings, security settings, software deployment information, scripts, folder redirection, and preferences.

 By using Group Policy and Intune, you can set up a policy setting once, and then copy that setting onto many computers.
 For example, you can set up multiple security settings in a GPO that's linked to a domain, and then apply all of those settings to every computer in the domain.

 > [!NOTE]
 > For more info about Group Policy, see the [Group Policy TechCenter](https://go.microsoft.com/fwlink/p/?LinkId=214514).
 This site provides links to the latest technical documentation, videos, and downloads for Group Policy.
-For more info about the tools you can use to change your Group Policy objects, see the Internet Explorer 11 topics, [Group Policy and the Group Policy Management Console (GPMC)](https://go.microsoft.com/fwlink/p/?LinkId=617921), [Group Policy and the Local Group Policy Editor](https://go.microsoft.com/fwlink/p/?LinkId=617922), [Group Policy and the Advanced Group Policy Management (AGPM)](https://go.microsoft.com/fwlink/p/?LinkId=617923), and [Group Policy and Windows Powershell](https://go.microsoft.com/fwlink/p/?LinkId=617924).
+For more info about the tools you can use to change your Group Policy objects, see the Internet Explorer 11 topics, [Group Policy and the Group Policy Management Console (GPMC)](https://go.microsoft.com/fwlink/p/?LinkId=617921), [Group Policy and the Local Group Policy Editor](https://go.microsoft.com/fwlink/p/?LinkId=617922), [Group Policy and the Advanced Group Policy Management (AGPM)](https://go.microsoft.com/fwlink/p/?LinkId=617923), and [Group Policy and Windows PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=617924).

 ## Group Policy settings
 Microsoft Edge works with these Group Policy settings (`Computer Configuration\Administrative Templates\Windows Components\Microsoft Edge\`) to help you manage your company's web browser configurations: